 Top Things to Do in Colchester With Kids

 Colchester is Britain’s oldest recorded town.
 We know, wow.
 On top of that accolade, Colchester boasts a world-class zoo, a rich maritime past and an impressive roster of Roman and Norman history.
-There are plenty of things to do in Colchester with kids and our Plum Guide experts have complied them all in this handy list.
+There are plenty of things to do in Colchester with kids, and we here at Plum Guide have complied them all in this handy list, expertly curated especially for you (you're welcome).
 Pack the little ones in the car, choose your favourite road trip music (Aerosmith, obviously) and head to the gateway of East Anglia.
-Do say ‘wow this place is old and cool!’, don’t say ‘Why are we in Colchester?’.
+Do say ‘wow this place is old and cool!’ - don’t say ‘Why are we in Colchester?’.

 Dress up the kids in medieval costumes and you’ve got some great ammunition for their 18th birthday when you share the photos.
 They will love it, trust us.
 Colchester Castle Museum is a deep dive back in time with 2000 years of history displayed in its walls.
 Learn the life of Roman soldiers, Norman invaders and the Witchfinder General through interactive displays guaranteed to have more of an impact than stuffy history lessons.
 There is a cafe for when learning about Queen Boudica gets too much.

 Castle Park is right next to the Castle Museum, so you really have no excuse.
 Take a blanket and your wallet to bribe the kids with ice cream, and lay back with your

 phone book for a guaranteed chilled afternoon.
 The children are getting exercise and fresh air, you’re doing a good job at parenting - all is well.
 Crazy golf can be used as a last straw bribery effort.

 Your progeny will delight in watching you attempt to stay upright at Colchester’s Rollerworld.
 If you would prefer to keep your